Renbrant/voxyl/README.md

 ## 👨‍💻 About the Developer

-Voxyl is developed by **Renato Brant**, a Mechatronic Engineer based in Colorado.
-This project merges a passion for high-tech automation with a love for filmmaking and photography, aiming to create a more organized and social way to consume long-form audio content.
+Voxyl is developed by **Renato Brant**, a Brazilian Mechatronic Engineer based in Colorado.
+Passionate about technology and dedicated to sharing knowledge, Renato also hosts the **[Brant Channel](https://www.youtube.com/@Brant_Channel)** on YouTube.
+This project merges a background in high-tech automation with a love for filmmaking and photography, aiming to create a more organized and social way to consume long-form audio content.

 ---